Terminating a French House or Car Insurance Policy

 The principle on which most French insurance policies operate is that silence on the part of the insured implies acceptance by you of renewal of the contract.

-Most contracts of insurance require that two months notice to terminate prior to the expiry date is given, failing which it is automatically renewed for a further year.
+Most contracts of insurance require that two months' notice to terminate prior to the expiry date is given, failing which it is automatically renewed for a further year.
+Sometimes one month's notice is required.

 Accordingly, if the expiry date of your insurance policy is 1st April, and your policy requires two months notice, you need to notify the insurer in writing by 31st January at the latest that you wish to terminate the policy.
 You would be best advised to do so by a letter sent recorded delivery.

-To help in this process, since 2005, insurers have been obliged to give you due notice of the prospective expiry date of the contract, giving you the opportunity to terminate if you so desire.
+To help in this process, insurers are obliged to give you due notice of the prospective expiry date of the contract, giving you the opportunity to terminate if you so desire.

-This information is often accompanied by notice of the new premium and any changes in the policy, although this is not always the case.
+This information is often accompanied by notice of the new premium and any changes in the policy.

-If the insurer fails to give proper notice at all, then you are at liberty to terminate the contract at any time, and receive reimbursement of any premiums paid that cover any later period.
+If the insurer fails to give proper notice you are at liberty to terminate the contract at any time, and receive reimbursement of any premiums paid that cover any later period.

 We have heard of examples where the date on the letter providing information on the right of termination was dated some weeks in advance of the date it was actually received.